Kazakhstan and the World Bank: IFC

 The International Finance Corporation has also had major involvement in Kazakhstan's development efforts.
 It has directly invested in 26 projects worth over 1 billion dollars, and has been an adviser on 5 projects totaling nearly 10 million dollars.
 Most recent investment from the IFC have been to financial institutions with the goal of providing support for small enterprise in remote parts of Kazakhstan.
 Some recent projects have also targeted Agribusiness, in order to increase the countries food production and decrease its reliance on foreign imports.

 MIGA

 MIGA has also given two loans to Kazakhstan, although MIGA does not participate much in the growth of Kazakhstan as its focus is primarily on lower-income developing countries.
-MIGA's only involvement in Kazakhstan was two loans of 190 million dollars given to the ATF Bank in Kazakhstan in the effort to alleviate stresses from the Global financial crisis.
+MIGA's only involvement in Kazakhstan was two loans of $190 million given to the ATF Bank in Kazakhstan to alleviate stresses from the 2008 financial crisis.
 Both of these loans aimed to allow the ATF Bank to diversify its portfolio to include more small and medium enterprises.